egc112/ddwrt/EA6900-XVortex/readme.md

 3. Do not connect WAN cable
 4. Connect PC to port 1 set static address 192.168.1.10/24 gateway 192.168.1.1
 5. Hard Reset to defaults with power down  and holding blue WPS button for about 10 sec until the light starts blinking
-6. Invoke CFE mini webserver: power down, hold rest button with a pin for about 10 sec while powering up
+6. Invoke CFE mini webserver: power down, hold reset button with a pin for about 10-12 sec while powering up
-7. Go to http://192.168.1.1 and you should see the CFE mini webserver
+7. Go to http://192.168.1.1 and you should see the CFE mini webserver, it might need more than one try
 8. Upload new build with CFE miniwebserver

 Alternatively you can use a special made build which makes it possible to write to the first boot partition: linux instead of linux2.